PolyRocketMatt/Cyclone/README.md

 **Cyclone** is a library that aims at using hardware acceleration to perform operations on multidimensional arrays.
 Through the use of [TornadoVM](https://www.tornadovm.org/), Cyclone is able to offload operations onto hardware specialized in parallel computation (e.g. GPUs).
-It is designed to be an all-in-one library for operations that are embarrassingly parallel, allowing fields such as machine learning, computer vision and scientific computing to benefit from the expansive Java ecosystem.
+In essence, this library offers a wide variety of wrappers for computation kernels for common operations on n-dimensional arrays.
+This allows developers to write high-performance code in Java, while still benefiting from the expansive Java ecosystem.

 ## Installation